-In the 19th century Spanish silver dollars were used throughout South East Asia, Japan and the cost of China.
-These coins arrived on ships from Mexico to Manila, for over two and a half centuries.
-By the second half of the 19th century local coins the production of coins that resembled Mexican pesos began, beginning with the silver Hong Kong dollars.
-However, these Hong Kong dollars were not used very long.
+In the 19th century, use of Spanish silver dollars was prevalent through South East Asia, Japan and the cost of China.
+These coins arrived on ships from Mexico to Manila, over a period of two and a half centuries.
+By the second half of the 19th century production of local coins to bear resemblance to Mexican pesos began, the first of which were silver Hong Kong dollars.
+The use of these Hong Kong dollars did not last for long, though.

-In 1871 Japan decided to officially adopt a silver coin named ‘yen’, which literally translates to ‘a round object’.
-The yen was basically a dollar unit, and until 1873 all dollars the world over valued pretty much the same.
+Japan decided to officially adopt a silver coin named ‘yen’, which literally translates to ‘a round object’, in 1871.
+It began circulation by May of the same year.
+The yen, at that point, was basically a dollar unit, and until 1873 all dollars the world over valued pretty much the same.
 The use of a decimal system came into effect as per the New Currency Act of 1871, which the country did away with in 1953.Back to top

 Coins and banknotes of the Japanese yen

-Japan started issuing banknotes in 1872, and the denominations of these notes have always varied in between 10 and 10,000 yen.
-Different bodies in the country issued banknotes before and during WWII which included the Imperial Japanese National Bank and the Ministry of Finance.
-Post war, only the Bank of Japan had the authority to issue bank notes.
+Japan started issuing banknotes in 1872, and the denominations of these notes have always varied in between 10 yen and 10,000 yen.
+Different bodies in the country issued banknotes before and during the Second World War, which included the Imperial Japanese National Bank and the Ministry of Finance.
+Post war, only the Bank of Japan has the authority to issue bank notes.
 There have been five series since World War II, and the fifth series, or series E, consists of 1,000 yen, 2,000 yen, 5,000 yen, and 10,000 yen notes.

 Ask an Expert